Is your engine making strange noises or harsh burning smells? If so, then it’s time to bring your car in to the auto repair shop.

 Belts and hoses

 The majority of modern vehicle breakdowns today stem from problems with belts, hoses, and cooling systems.
 Over time, belts and hoses can wear down, crack, or leak from the routine stress of operating the engine.
 Though these issues usually start small, they will continue to build if not addressed, eventually leading to major repairs or even engine replacement.
-Thankfully, the automotive experts at All County Auto Repair & Tire can find and fix these minor issues before they turn into major headaches.
+Thankfully, the automotive engine repair experts at All County Auto Repair & Tire can find and fix these minor issues before they turn into a major problem.
 Our mechanics perform a variety of in-depth tests and inspections specifically tailored to each vehicle system.

 - Identify obvious damage (cracking, fraying, glazing, softening, burning, or peeling)

 - Make note of the belt condition in vehicle record

 While most everyone gets a regular oil change, many people ignore these other systems until they need a full-blown belt replacement or hose replacement.
 Don’t put off this critical vehicle system--call All County Auto Repair & Tire to set up a time to bring your vehicle in for an inspection today!